 Web and mobile app developer with experience in Clojure(Script), functional programming, Artificial Intelligence research and logic programming.
 Enthusiastic Clojure developer and event organiser within the Bristol tech community.

-I currently work as a full-stack Clojure(Script) developer, creating apps that use Machine Learning techniques to help students learn English
+I worked as a full-stack Clojure(Script) developer, creating apps that use Machine Learning techniques to help students learn English

 Bath Spa University: 2016 - 2018